atulao/salt-pepper-ketchup/README.md

 - **BuildingsDirectory:** Comprehensive directory of campus buildings with search and filtering
 - **CampusMap:** Interactive map of the campus with building markers
 - **FullCampusMap:** Full-screen campus map for detailed navigation

+### Theme Management

+- **ThemeToggle:** Component for toggling between light and dark mode
+- **theme-utils.ts:** Utility functions for theme management:
+  - `useDarkMode()`: Custom React hook that detects dark mode changes using MutationObserver
+  - `getThemeClasses()`: Helper function to apply the appropriate classes based on theme
+  - `applyTheme()`: Function to directly manipulate theme classes on document elements

 ## Getting Started